kamranahmedse/design-patterns-for-humans/README.md

 ```

 **When to use?**

 Useful when there is some generic processing in a class but the required sub-class is dynamically decided at runtime.
 Or putting it in other words, when the client doesn't know what exact sub-class it might need.

-Abstract Factory
+🔨 Abstract Factory
 ----------------

 Real world example
-> Extending our door example from (Simple Factory)[#simple-factory].
+> Extending our door example from Simple Factory.
 Based on your needs you might get a wooden door from a wooden door shop, iron door from an iron shop or a PVC door from the relevant shop.
 Plus you might need a guy with different kind of specialities to fit the door, for example a carpenter for wooden door, welder for iron door etc. As you can see there is a dependency between the doors now, wooden door needs carpenter, iron door needs a welder etc.

 In plain words
 > A factory of factories; a factory that groups the individual but related/dependent factories together without specifying their concrete classes.